OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **Does an ASPSP need to support all variants of DateTime format as per ISO 8601?**

-An ASPSP must accept all valid <a href="https://www.iso.org/iso-8601-date-and-time-format.html date" class="external-link" rel="nofollow">ISO-8601</a> formats including its permitted variations (e.g. variations in how the time zone is defined, dates with or with a seconds or milliseconds part etc.) in API requests from TPPs.
+An ASPSP must accept all valid <a href="https://www.iso.org/iso-8601-date-and-time-format.html date" class="external-link" rel="nofollow">ISO-8601 - Date and time format</a> formats including its permitted variations (e.g. variations in how the time zone is defined, dates with or with a seconds or milliseconds part etc.) in API requests from TPPs.

 ### **What if an ASPSP is not able to support functionality or an attribute in the payload.
 Should the ASPSP reject the request from the TPP?**